U.K. TRAINEE SOLICITORS

 Our trainees have been involved in advising on some of the most significant transactions in the market in recent years including those listed below:

-- on the bond financings of Jaguar Land Rover
+- The underwriters on the bond financings of Jaguar Land Rover

 There are many approaches to the practice of law and a large number of firms who offer training contracts.
 Distinguishing between these firms from the outside may at first appear to be a daunting task.
 During the process when you are considering a training contract and trying to decide where you are most likely to thrive, our view is that it is important to understand the culture of a firm as well as what the firm does.